immutable/contracts/audits/random/202403-threat-model-random.md

 Block Producer Manipulation: The block producer could manipulate the block hash by crafting a transaction that included a number that the block producer controls.
 A malicious block producer could produce many candidate blocks, in an attempt to produce a specific block hash value.
 In this attack, block producers will be limited to four seconds (which will probably be only one or two seconds in practice) to mount their attack.
 They would need to have received the previous block (which takes somewhere between 0 and 2 seconds to generate), generate the transaction to manipulate the block hash value, and then send the propose block through the consensus process (which takes between 0 and 2 seconds to generate).

+TODO: Attack where another game requests one number per block, but never fulfils, thus forcing other games to absorb the cost / pay for the cost.

 ### RanDAO Attacks